sutantra-2019/AWS-Lex/README.md

        Checksum needs to be extracted from Bot and Bot Name can be get from the Variable "bot".
 (Check Lines 175 & 176)

+Note:

+       If we want this BOT to be integrated with Slack or Facebook, we need to Create the Application and establish the credentials generated in Slack Into AWS Lex Channel configuration and access the Bot via Alias.